Are they digital money or more like gold? Are they a new way to pay for things online or a way to store value?

 This is still a young venture and the future of any and all of them is far from certain.

-Moreover, with government of India coming up with sanctions on cryptocurrency recently, one should be cautious while trying their luck in cryptocurrencies.
+Moreover, with the government of India coming up with sanctions on cryptocurrency recently, one should be cautious while trying their luck in cryptocurrencies.

 Considering the degree of risks involved in cryptocurrencies, one can explore several other money market instruments, which provide a safe and promising measure to park your hard-earned money.
 One such instrument is Mutual-fund.